Eagle Mode

 Hints:

-• You could skip the install step and run Eagle Mode directly from the source directory after build.
+• It is even possible to skip the install step and to run Eagle Mode directly from the source directory after build.

 2 How to start Eagle Mode

-If you wonder about the files in the bin directory: These executables need some special environment variables and cannot be run directly.
+If you wonder about the files in the bin directory: Most of these executables require special environment variables and cannot be run directly.

 3 Special cases